jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-iat-image.md

 stimulus | string | Either the path to the image file or the string containing the HTML formatted content that the subject saw on this trial. key_press | numeric | Indicates which key the subject pressed.
 The value is the [numeric key code](http://www.cambiaresearch.com/articles/15/javascript-char-codes-key-codes) corresponding to the subject's response. rt | numeric | The response time in milliseconds for the subject to make a response.
-The time is measured from when the stimulus first appears on the screen until the subject's response. correct | boolean | Boolean of whether the user's key press was correct for the given image or incorrect.
+The time is measured from when the stimulus first appears on the screen until the subject's response. correct | boolean | boolean of whether the user's key press was correct for the given image or incorrect.

 ## Examples